soroush-mim/soroush-mim.github.io/assets/evict3r/README.md

-# VGGT Project Assets
+# Evict3R Project Assets

-This directory contains the assets for the VGGT project page.
+This directory contains the assets for the Evict3R project page.

 ## Required Files

-To complete the VGGT project page, you need to add the following files:
+To complete the Evict3R project page, you need to add the following files:

 ### Videos
 - `teaser_video_v3_compressed_short.mp4` - Main teaser video